taraengel/meditation-trainer-london-fe-skills-020419/README.md

 > box next to it to types a small instruction like "Nice and easy, through the
 > nose" or "Think of your mantra."
 Oh, the button should change its text.
 Oh and
 > we only ever want one button, nice and simple.
 Anyway, you get to the top of
-> the breath, lungs all full and they click the button that says like "Inhale
+> the breath, lungs all full and they click the button that says, like, "Inhale
 > done" or "stop breathing."
 They then click the button again and start an
 > exhale.
 Button text should change, instructions too.
 Then click the button to
 > mark all done and WHABAM!
 That breath should be added to a BREATH LOG.
 Also